Mother Goose's Victorian Easter Family Activities

-The Victorian Way of Death by Holly Carter Chappell
+Capturing the Dead: Victorian Post-Mortem Photography by Holly Carter Chappell

 The Victorian use of post-mortem photography might seem morbid or even gruesome to modern eyes.
 In an age when photography was a special event, a portrait taken after death was often the only image that grieving relatives would have of their loved one.
 In this talk, Holly Carter-Chappell will examine 19th-century memorial traditions and show how there are more links with modern day practices than we might think.